 What better way to spend your days than in the garden?
 Gardening is a great business if you are an active person with creative flair.
 It can also be very demanding on you physically, with early mornings, weekend work and manual labouring.
 A willingness to travel is essential for this line of work.
 After all, the more towns you work in the more opportunities you have to make money!
 You will need to invest in tools and equipment to work efficiently, and will need a suitable area at home to store these overnight.
 Some work can be a two-man job, so you might consider taking on an employee or two as your business grows.

-No, not to BE a husband but as a DIY expert!
-A man about the house for hire that will do all of those small jobs that you (or your actual husband) either haven’t had the time or the inclination to do.
-Hire-a-hubby handyman services are in popular demand for a range of jobs: electrical, painting, repairs and maintenance, plumbing, gardening, tiling and even getting rid of spiders.
+A handy person about the house for hire that will do all of those small jobs that you either haven’t had the time or the inclination to do.
+Handyman services are in popular demand for a range of jobs: electrical, painting, repairs and maintenance, plumbing, gardening, tiling and even getting rid of spiders.
 Most hubbies are responsible for their own region, so if you’ve got the trade skills then this is a ready-made local job for you.

 If you’re an expert in a particular subject then why not share your knowledge and help a student to learn?
 Tutoring can be very fulfilling work, inspiring even.
 While you’ll obviously need to look into certifications, particularly if you are tutoring children, this can be a relatively simple business to start up.
 You could approach schools in the area to find out whether there is a need for your service, and drum up some prospects.